Alro10/twitter-sentiment-live/README.md

 - `dev_server.py` - If you wish to run this application locally, on the dev server, run via this instead.

 - `twitter_stream.py` - This should run in the background of your application.
 This is what streams tweets from Twitter, storing them into the sqlite3 database.
-If you want to classify tweets in other language just change `languages=["pt"]` in `twitterStream.filter(languages=["pt"],track=["a","e","i","o","u"])`
+If you want to classify tweets in other language just change `languages=["pt"]` and `track=["a","e","i","o","u"]` in `twitterStream.filter()`

 - `config.py` - Meant for many configurations, but right now it just contains stop words.
 Words we don't intend to ever count in the "trending"